-In addition to the Register of Interest, Senior Officers were required to complete a Declaration of Related Party Transactions Pro-forma for the year 2021/22.
-During 2021/22 payments for works and services to the value of £22,276 were received from, or made to organisations in which senior officers had an interest.
+In addition to the Register of Interest, Senior Officers were required to complete a Declaration of Related Party Transactions Pro-forma for the year 2022/23.
+During 2022/23 there were no payments for works and services received from, or made to organisations in which senior officers had an interest.